Schwaldlander/DomainNameSuggest/README.md

 pip install -r requirements.txt
 ```

-> You need a GPU, otherwise with CPU it would be slower.
+> You need a GPU, BF16 and some pretrained models are not supported with CPU.

 ### 1) Create Synthetic Dataset
 ```bash